vasyaod/my-trips-viewer/how-my-tracks-works.md

 I use [GPS Logger](https://f-droid.org/en/packages/com.mendhak.gpslogger/) that I strongly recommends.
 This app is absolutely amazing.
 For me, with proper setting, the app doesn't consume energy at all, at least I can't see difference of battery live for working app and stopped.
-Plus, it able to save all your tracks to a phone file system or remote storages like ftp or other cloud storages.
-For saving energy 60 sec period was set up checking GPS location, moreover  the app doesn't try to enable GPS module if device is not moving or connected to home Wi-fi network.
+Plus, it is able to save all your tracks to a phone file system or remote storages like ftp or other cloud storages.
+For saving energy 60 sec period of GPS location checking was set up, moreover the app doesn't try to enable GPS module if device is not moving (I assume accelerator is using) or connected to home Wi-fi network.

 # Step 2.
 Data Synchronization